genexus-books/Saia/saia-docs/docs/apis/ChatWithDocumentsAPI.md

   | question  | string | The question to ask             |
   | [variables](../Prompt.md#design) | collection | A list of key/value properties (optional)|

-To keep track of the conversation use a unique value for the `id` optional element.
-Notice that the last n items (`History Count` parameter from the [Search Profile](../SearchIndexProfile.md#history-document-count-scores)) will be considered to help answer the query.
-When no value is set; the chat will not consider the latest questions and answers.
+For conversations with history, use the `id` optional element to refer to a particular conversation.
+These conversations will respect the `History Count` parameter from your [Search Profile](../SearchIndexProfile.md#history-document-count-scores).
+If no `id` value is set, no history will be considered and your query will be treated as a one-off.

-The `variables` optional elements details a list of variables to be substituted on the associated prompts during execution.
+The `variables` parameter is used to fill in an associated prompt with values.

 #### Response